 The University recognises the following trade unions:

-Where a manager or Head of School/Service is considering how best to respond to issues raised within their area in relation to harassment or discrimination (on grounds of gender, race, sexual orientation, religion, age or disability), the Equality Policy Unit can provide advice on the way forward and act as an independent sounding board.
+Where a manager or Head of School/Service is considering how best to respond to issues raised within their area in relation to harassment or discrimination (on grounds of gender, race, sexual orientation, religion, age or disability), the Equality & Inclusion Unit can provide advice on the way forward and act as an independent sounding board.

 In 2018, Leeds University Union set up a project, 'Hate Crime Reporting Project', which allows anonymous reporting incidents of harassment and/or hate crimes.
 The online reporting system, which was launched in May 2018, is for both staff and students to use.
 Users can report any incidents of hate crime, sexual assault and online harassment they might experience or have witnessed.
 The form is completely anonymous but provides options for extra support.

-As per their site: ‘You may not want to report a hate crime for many reasons, you may be worried you won’t be believed or you may not think you’ll be taken seriously or it will change anything.
+As per the LUU site: 'You may not want to report a hate crime for many reasons, you may be worried you won’t be believed or you may not think you’ll be taken seriously or it will change anything.
 This is not the case.
 There are loads of positives to reporting a hate crime to us, whether they have happened on or off campus.
 Reporting it could stop incidents from happening to others.
 It can also help the police understand the extent of hate crime in the area, so that they can better respond to it.
-You can report a hate crime anonymously and don’t have to talk to the police, but if you do, we can help you.’
+You can report a hate crime anonymously and don’t have to talk to the police, but if you do, we can help you.'

 Other external sources of advice and support